-George Douglas Jephson was the younger son of our rector, Rev. Henry Jephson, and his wife Jane, who were married in London in 1872 – the year of his appointment as rector.
+George Douglas Jephson was the younger son of a former rector, Rev. Henry Jephson, and his wife Jane, who were married in London in 1872 – the year of his appointment as rector.
 George was born across the road from St Peter’s church, in what was then the rectory and is now called the Old Rectory.

 George’s birth date is a bit confusing.
 He was baptised by his father in St Peter’s church on 19 March 1876 but his father did not note George’s date of birth in the baptismal register (as he did with his other three children).
 George’s Royal Navy service records (available online at the website FindMyPast) give his birth date as 18 January 1876.
 Strangely, a birth announcement in the Herts Advertiser of 22 January 1876 gave a date of 18 February (clearly an error) but the Aberdeen Press and Journal of 26 January 1876 got the right date – 18 January 1876.
 As will be seen later, there was also some confusion over his age at death.
 George never married.